aaroncnc/Remora-GUI-Config-Tool/README.md

 The config.txt file is put on the micro sd card and inserted into your main board.

-The save.txt is used to save the gui config so it can be reloaded via the load config button.
+The save.txt is used to save the gui config so it can be reloaded via the load config button, the save.txt must be in the same folder as the program.

 .